Natsumychan/Natsumychan/README.md

 -  👋 Hi, I’m Diana Castaño (Github username @Natsumychan)
--  👀 I’m interested in learning programming to be a front-end developer
+-  👀 I’m interested in learning programming to become a front-end developer
 -  :space_invader: My hobbies are play videogames and reading fantasy and sci-fi stories
 -  🌱 I’m currently learning JavaScript, React and Git
 -  💞️ I’m looking to collaborate on Web proyects and also looking for my first job in the IT area